AdrianBesleaga/SpriTTer/README.md

 # SpriTTer
-Twitter made with Spring FrameWork in Java
+Twitter Clone made with Spring FrameWork in Java using REST Services with AJAX jQuery

 ✓Register
 ✓Login